 Him, getting a scary-mean look in his eyes: “Words!
 Those are just words!
 How can my words hurt anyone?
 That is an illusion!

 Note this gaslighter’s increasing focus on making my “philosophy,” credibility, and illusions the problem.
-But I remain undistracted by his manipulations.
+But I remain undistracted.
 Why?
-I am grounded in the facts, and my facts have been validated by both ADHD professional experts and those other experts: the people who have ADHD.
+I am grounded in the facts.
+Those facts have been validated by both ADHD professional experts and those other experts: the people who have ADHD and their loved ones.

-I realize how people who are more tenuous in their facts or confidence might find such characters intimidating.
+When we are more tenuous in our facts or have low confidence overall, we might find such characters intimidating.
 He was “tall, dark, and handsome”—and imperiously confident.
 He had all the makings of an effective psychological bully.
-A Gaslighter extraordinnaire.
-(In fact, he reminded me of Jim Jones.)
-And that made me even more steadfast to the point.
+A Gaslighter Extraordinaire.
+In fact, he reminded me of Jonestown’s Jim Jones — without the charm.